-The more positively the product correlates to environmental or health benefits, the more sought after it is.
+The more the product relates to environmental or health benefits, the more popular it is.
 Investors like that these products are affecting local, national, and global economies.

-To invest in a start-up company with an IRA, you need to use a self directed IRA custodian, like Midland.
-A self directed IRA provides flexibility to invest in alternative assets.
+To invest in a start-up company with an IRA, you need to use a self-directed IRA custodian, like Midland.
+A self-directed IRA provides the ability to invest in alternative assets.
 Alternatives can include small business stock or private placements.
 An SDIRA allows you to buy private assets, such as plant-based investments.
 The benefit of investing with your IRA is that all income and gains flow back to the IRA tax-deferred.
 If you are investing with a Roth IRA, income and gains are tax-free.
-With a taxable account, you would have to pay taxes annually on your investment.
+With a taxable account, you would have to pay taxes on your investment.

 Using Private Stock and Private Placement to Buy Alternative Assets

 The two most common plant-based investments are direct stock offerings and private placements.
 If you are early enough in the company’s start-up, they may be offering shares of stock.
 In that case, once your IRA is set up and funded, the IRA custodian ensures the company stock issues to your IRA.